CSCfi/csc-env-eff/hands-on/connecting/ssh-puhti.md

 5. Click "OK" at the bottom.
 6. MobaXterm will now log you in puhti.csc.fi and ask you for your password.

+* The next time you want to login to Puhti, just select it from the "session" menu on the left.

 ## MacOS

 In MacOS, you can use Terminal similarly as with Linux machines (see below).
 Simply open the Terminal application and type: